MediMESS/MoviZ-frontEnd/README.md

 #### BackEnd : `NodeJs + ExpressJs`
 #### Database : `postGreSQL`

-***MoviZ*** is a simulation of database of movies where people can find movies and get movies recommended to them, based on a system of previous movies you liked.
+***MoviZ*** is a simulation of database of movies where people can find movies and get movies recommended to them.
 #### Deployement : https://moviz-app.herokuapp.com/

 ## Installation